 Five students contested for the role of International Students’ Officer.
 Dylan Krug was elected to the position over Lucas Walshe, Morgan Hildula, Mia Brzakovic, and Zaid Barghouthi.

 Krug is the current JS Environmental Sciences class rep. He stated his desire to “hold the provost-elect to her promises” to avoid raising fees for international students.
 “If elected, I promise to fight for lower fees,” he said.

-Running unopposed for the position, Craig Maguire was elected LGBT Rights Officer.
+Running unopposed for the position, Jenny Maguire was elected LGBT Rights Officer.
 Maguire is a Junior Fresh English studies student and a class rep.